 The floral array branches into flat dense clusters, a corymbiform array, 1-1/2 to 4 inches wide of small disc florets that are violet-purple.
 Stalks of the flower cluster may have fine hair and a few green bracts.

-The individual flower heads have 12 to 25+ florets which each have 5 lobes which spread and reflex when the floret opens.
-The style has a divided tip and is surrounded by the five stamens.
-The flower head is bell shaped (campanulate), 5 to 7 mm wide, and is covered with 25 to 35+ green phyllaries with the appearance of fish scales which may also have fine hair.
+The individual flower heads have 12 to 25+ florets, tubular, each having 5 lobes which spread and reflex when the floret opens.
+The style has a divided tip and is surrounded by the five stamens and both are exserted from the corolla throat when the floret opens.
+The flower head is bell shaped (campanulate), 5 to 7 mm wide, and is wrapped with 25 to 35+ green phyllaries with the appearance of fish scales which may also have fine hair.
 These are arranged in 4 to 5 series.
 The outer series is more lance-ovate in shape, the inner series more linear-oblong with pointed tips - the inner most tips have a purple coloration.
 Floret peduncles are 1 to 8 mm long.

 Seed: The flowers mature to a dry seed (a cypsela), 3.5 to 4 mm long, attached to brownish-purple pappus of hair like scales, which are carried by the wind.
 Seeds require at least 60 days of cold stratification for germination.